-Chironomid catch rates observed at sites 1-4 within Lake Winnebago have been extremely variable through time with an average of 28.6 larvae per dredge drop (range=1.6-61.1 larvae per dredge drop; SD=15.4) (Figure 3).
+Chironomid catch rates observed at sites 1-4 within Lake Winnebago have been extremely variable through time with an average of 28.5 larvae per dredge drop (range=1.6-61.1 larvae per dredge drop; SD=14.9) (Figure 3).
 In general, more larvae were collected in the 1960s than the 1990s, but no definitive trend exists over the entirety of the data set.
-The 2018 catch rate of 27.5 larvae per dredge drop was the highest catch rate since 2015, but very close to the average catch rate observed over the tenure of the data set.
+The 2019 catch rate of 26.9 larvae per dredge drop was very similar to 2018 (27.5 larvae per dredge drop) and the average catch rate observed over the tenure of the data set.

 Similar to the long-term data set, there has been quite a bit of variability in catch rates observed since increasing the number of sampling locations in 2013 (Figure 4).
-The 2018 catch rate of 20.0 larvae per dredge drop was the highest catch rater since 2015 and marks the 2nd highest observed over the 6 years of sampling.
-The catch rates of Chironomid larvae in 2016 and 2017 were the two lowest observed during this time series, so the increased relative abundance of Chironomid larvae in 2018 was welcomed.
+The 2019 catch rate of 19.9 larvae per dredge drop was almost identical to the 2018 catch rate of 20.0 larvae per dredge drop.
+Further, catch rates observed during 2019 sampling were the 3rd highest observed over the 7 years of sampling.
+The catch rates of Chironomid larvae in 2016 and 2017 were the two lowest observed during this time series, so the increased relative abundance of Chironomid larvae in 2018 and 2019 was beneficial for the sturgeon.

 Sampling locations centrally located within Lake Winnebago and north tend to have the highest average catch rates of Chironomid larvae, while the furthest south locations tend to exhibit the lowest average catch.
-The spatial distribution of Chironomid larvae observed during 2018 assessments closely followed this trend.
+The spatial distribution of Chironomid larvae observed during 2019 assessments closely followed this trend.
 Site 1 and sites 28-35 represent the furthest south sampling locations on Lake Winnebago and had the lowest catch rates.
-In comparison, many of the sites with the highest catch rates (3, 4, 8, 10, 13, 20 and 25) were in the central portion of Lake Winnebago or in soft sediment along the west shore.
+In comparison, many of the sites with the highest catch rates (4, 5, 8, 12, 13, 14, 15, 16, and 22) are all located in the northern half of Lake Winnebago.

-The catch rate of Chironomid larvae on the Upriver Lakes increased considerably in 2018 (5.9 larvae/dredge drop) relative to 2017 (0.4 larvae/dredge drop).
+The catch rates of Chironomid larvae observed on the Upriver Lakes in 2019 were the highest observed since annual sampling began in 2017.
 In 2017, 4th instar Chironomid larvae were only captured at 5 of 13 sites on Lake Butte des Morts, 2 of 10 sites on Lake Winneconne and 9 of 25 sites on Lake Poygan.
-In comparison, larvae were captured at 11 of the 13 sites on Lake Butte des Morts, 7 of 10 sites on Lake Winneconne and 18 of 25 sites on Lake Poygan in 2018.
-Sites on Lake Poygan had the highest catch rate (6.7 larvae/dredge drop) followed by Lake Winneconne (5.1 larvae/dredge drop) and Lake Butte des Morts (4.9 larvae/dredge drop).
-The catch rate of Chironomid larvae from site to site was quite variable on each of the Upriver Lakes, but in general the highest concentration of chironomid larvae were observed in the central basin of Lake Poygan, Clark's Bay on Lake Winneconne and Samers Bay on Lake Butte des Morts.
+In comparison, larvae were captured at all 13 sites on Lake Butte des Morts, 8 of 10 sites on Lake Winneconne and 14 of 25 sites on Lake Poygan in 2019.
+Sites on Lake Butte des Morts had the highest catch rate (22.8 larvae/dredge drop) followed by Lake Winneconne (5.5 larvae/dredge drop) and Lake Poygan (3.3 larvae/dredge drop).